pstch/django-crucrudile/docs/urlutils.rst

  - :class:`Separated` allows
-   separator-related options to be passed to :func:`Separated.__init__` and provides a :func:`Separated.get_separator`.
+   separator-related options to be passed to :func:`Separated.__init__` and provides :func:`Separated.get_separator`
  - :class:`Parsable` provides a class which instances can be called (:func:`Parsable.__call__`), to return the "parsed" version of the instance.
-The parsed version is made by passing the instance through the functions returned by :func:`Parsable.get_parsers()`.
+The parsed version is made by passing the instance through the functions returned by :func:`Parsable.get_parsers()`
  - :class:`OptionalPartList` provides a class that implements :class:`Separated` and :class:`Parsable` with a :py:class:`list`, and
    that provides two parsers (that, if needed : transform the original items in tuples ; set the "required" flag to the default value)
  - :class:`URLBuilder` subclasses :class:`OptionalPartList` and
-   provides parsers , on top of the original ones, to join the URL parts with adequate separators where required.
+   provides parsers , on top of the original ones, to join the URL parts with adequate separators where required

 Generic